 - a.
-No school belonging to this Association shall organize its Girls Fall Golf teams, practice or participate in interscholastic contests earlier than Wednesday of Week 6 or later than Saturday of Week 15 in the IHSA Standardized Calendar. - A member school may conduct its first interscholastic contest in Girls Fall Golf no earlier than Monday of Week 7 in the IHSA Standardized Calendar.
+No school belonging to this Association shall organize its Girls Fall Golf teams, practice or participate in interscholastic contests earlier than Monday of Week 6 or later than Saturday of Week 15 in the IHSA Standardized Calendar. - b.
+A member school may conduct its first interscholastic contest in Girls Fall Golf no earlier than Thursday of Week 6 in the IHSA Standardized Calendar.